lucmans/digistring/readme.md

 # TODO
 - Use `MIN_NONBLOCK_OVERLAP_RATIO` and `MAX_NONBLOCK_OVERLAP_RATIO` instead `MIN_NEW_SAMPLES_NONBLOCK` and `MAX_NEW_SAMPLES_NONBLOCK`.
 - Tuned sine synth.
+- SampleGetter which uses Synth to generate samples.
 - Chance sqrt(x^2 + y^2) to hypot(x, y).
 - Make SLOWDOWN a cli arg instead of compile time parameter.
 - Make SampleGetter::WaveGenerator a baseclass and change current WaveGenerator to SineGenerator subclass.